ryanccf/Python-Onion-Desktop-Tools/README.md

 I also added a tool to download, verify, and install BIOS.

+(Download the binary from Itch](https://quintupleagames.itch.io/linux-onion-desktop-tools)

-Just run "python3 main.py" or run the LinuxDesktopTools-x86 binary to use it.
+Just run "python3 main.py" or run the binary to to use it.

 If you encounter bugs, please report them!